Peidong-Wang/Fast-Data-Analysis/README.md

 ## Fast-Data-Analysis

-This is a workspace for building fast data analysis toolkits.
+This is a workspace building fast data analysis toolkits.

 The first paradigm is a **RandomForestClassifier** for an artifical dataset quoted from Andrew Cross.[random-forests-in-python-with-scikit-learn](http://www.agcross.com/2015/02/random-forests-in-python-with-scikit-learn/)